Subject and Verb Agreement Exercise

 Conclusion

-Subject and verb agreement exercise is a fundamental part of writing correctly in English.
+The subject and verb agreement exercise is a fundamental part of writing correctly in English.
 Here I have mentioned all the details related to the Subject and Verb Agreement.
-By practising these exercises, you can better understand how to write without grammar mistakes.
-By mastering these rules and practising regularly, you can significantly improve your writing skills.
-Whether you’re doing school assignments, writing essays, or taking exams, having a strong grasp of subject verb agreement will ensure your sentences are grammatically sound.
+By practicing these exercises, you can better understand how to write without grammar mistakes.
+By mastering these rules and practicing regularly, you can significantly improve your writing skills.
+Whether you’re doing school assignments, writing essays, or taking exams, having a strong grasp of subject-verb agreement will ensure your sentences are grammatically sound.

 Remember, practice makes perfect, so keep testing yourself.
 If you have any query related to subject-verb agreement then please comment below.